academe/Omnipay-GiroCheckout/README.md

 ## Cancel Url

-The Payment Page `cancelUrl` differs to the rest of the payment types as it does not return the transaction cancelled details.
-Therefore, you must **not** call `completeAuthorise` when returning to the merchant site.
+The Payment Page's `cancelUrl` differs to the rest of the payment types as it does not return the transaction cancelled details.
+If the user follows the cacnel URL from this payment method, it seems the transaction is not actually cancelled, but is left to time out instead, at which point your merchant site will be sent a cancellation notification.
+In summary, you must **not** call `completeAuthorise` when returning to the merchant site from the *Payment Page* payment type.